HananeBendisari/ArtVault/docs/README-technical.md

-# 📘 Technical Documentation – ArtVault
+# Technical Documentation – ArtVault

 ## Architecture Overview

-ArtVault is composed of modular contracts layered together in `ArtVault.sol`:
+ArtVault is built as a layered system of Solidity contracts, designed to flexibly support complex, real-world milestone payment flows.

+It also supports integration with **Forte's infrastructure** (FortePay and ForteRules), enabling:

+* **Fiat payments** from Web2 clients (via FortePay)
+* **Rule-based milestone enforcement** (via ForteRules Engine)
+* **KYC-gated releases**, suitable for grants or public-sector work
+* **Fraud prevention via programmable policies**

+This makes ArtVault suitable for workflows where crypto can't be forced on users, and where validation + compliance are essential.

+**Contract composition:**

 * `BaseContract.sol`: Shared state, events, modifiers
 * `EscrowContract.sol`: Core logic — deposits, releases, refunds